Religion in the military

 We’re helping to raise public awareness about the need for the ADF to make broad secular change.

-In particular, we are lobbying the federal government, the opposition and members of parliament to push the three services to make more rapid transition to a modern wellbeing support capability.
+In particular, we are advocating to the federal government, the opposition and members of parliament to push the three services to make more rapid transition to a modern wellbeing support capability.
+The failure to do so would have significant detrimental impacts at a time of growing concern about the mental health of our service personnel.

 What you can do